LaunchCodeEducation/linux/content/userspace-applications/walkthrough/wget/_index.md

 wget [url]
 ```

 Using `wget` you can download the file using its unique URL.
-The downloaded file can be any format some examples:
+The downloaded file can be any format.

+Some examples:
 - HTML File: `.html`
 - Debian Package File: `.deb`
 - Comma Separated Values: `.csv`